vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 No extra hub needed, the protocol is over WiFi.

-> Affiliate links are used here.
+> Also affiliate links are used here.
 Same price as normal, but now you also sponsor this blog with a few cents.

 * [RCWL-0516 microwave sensor](#rcwl-0516-microwave-sensor)
 * [ESP board](#esp-board)